gsi-ee/go4/etc/win32/README_WIN.txt

   "C:\Program files" should be avoided.
 Default installation location is "C:\Users\<username>\go4".
 - Installation includes ROOT version 5-34-30,
-  compiled with VC++ 11(2012).
+  compiled with VC++10(2010).
 It can be found in root subfolder

 2. STARTING ANALYSIS

 - Run windows command prompt with go4 variable, provided as link in go4 program group menu
 - Change to directory with user analysis:
-    C:\Users\user1\go4> cd Go4ExampleSimple
+    C:\Users\user1\go4> cd go4\Go4ExampleSimple
 - Start analysis by command:
-    C:\Users\user1\go4> go4analysis -random
+    C:\Users\user1\go4\go4\Go4ExampleSimple> go4analysis -random
 - Start analysis with http server enabled:
-    C:\Users\user1\go4> go4analysis -random -http 8080
+    C:\Users\user1\go4\go4\Go4ExampleSimple> go4analysis -random -http 8080
+- Analysis running http server, can be connected with any modern web browser
-- Also one can start analysis directly from the GUI
+- Analysis also can be started and connected directly from the Go4 GUI

 3. STARTING GUI

 - Installation automatically creates shortcut icon for Go4 GUI.
-- After main window appear, one can use "Connect to HTTP server" button for connection with analysis, running in server mode.
+- After main window appear, one can use "Connect to HTTP server" button for connection with analysis, running in http server mode.
 - Or one can start analysis directly from the GUI via "Launch analysis" menu command.
 - Go4 GUI in Windows has mostly the same functionality as in Linux